 (Source for live Nickel prices: businessinsider)

 As we can see below, the Austentic (300 series) has highest Nickel content, and the Chinese major Tsingshan coming to India also has mainly 300 series products, because of its captive Nickel mines capability.
-The other Indian SS companies plan to combat against it by increasing the share of Ferritic SS which has virtually zero Nickel content.
+The other Indian Stainless Steel companies plan to combat against it by increasing the share of Ferritic SS which has virtually zero Nickel content.

 (Source: CARE Report)

 Ferrochrome: Ferrochrome (FeCr) is an alloy of chromium and iron containing between 50% and 70% chromium.
 The Producer of stainless steel & tool steel are the largest consumer of ferrochrome and charge chrome.
 It is chromium that confers upon stainless steel its remarkable corrosion resistance.
 Out of the total world chrome ore output about 95% is used to produce ferrochrome for the metallurgical industry, with 2% used in chemical industry and the balance 3% in the refractory and foundry industry.
 Later majority of which is used in Cast Iron, Alloy Steels & Stainless Steel.
 China is the world’s top consumer of chromium, as well as the top stainless steel producer.
 However, it has no chromium production at all.
 South Africa is the largest ferrochrome and chromite ore producer.
 India’s chromium production came in at 3.2 million MT in 2017.

 Indian Stainless Steel Industry

 The Indian Stainless Steel industry is of the size of ~3.5 mn tons out of the global industry size of ~50 mn tons, i.e. ~7% of the global size.
 Indian Stainless Steel industry growth over last few years can be seen in the below chart: